jglee72/imu/README.md

 ## Potential IMU Future
 The IMU in a box as a standalone piece of test equipment which can easily be mimiced by high-end and expensive IMU devices on the market.
 This was an exellent exercise in adapting a COTs 9-DOF projext board to any Raspberry Pi module, and likely to any microprocessor.
 Extensive Research was also involved in the reading and interpreting of Inertia data from this complex chipset.

+# More to Come
+I am in search of the RPi code and will add once available.
+This is where the magic happens and all maths are done before sending off on UDP packages on the